 Mizuho Americas is an integral part of the Japan-based Mizuho Financial Group, one of the largest financial institutions in the world, offering comprehensive financial and strategic services.
-Siegel+Gale collaborated with Mizuho Americas to better position the organization and its offerings by developing a comprehensive brand platform and digital presence, including a dynamic website and user experience at mizuhoamericas.com.
+Siegel+Gale collaborated with Mizuho Americas on their branding to better position the organization and its offerings by developing a comprehensive brand platform and digital presence, including a dynamic website and user experience at mizuhoamericas.com.
 In this SMPL Q&A we speak with Britt Bulla, senior director, strategy and Leesa Wytock, director, digital experience, about our engagement.

 Britt Bulla, Senior Director, Strategy